LandscapeCombinator/LandscapeCombinator/README.md

 # Credit

-Thanks to all these wonderful websites without which this plugin could not have been made!
+Thanks to all these wonderful websites and software developers without which this plugin could not have been made!
 Please check each website license when using their data.

 Heightmap and Imagery Providers